User Manual — Weather & Airport Information for Pilots

 |---|---|

-Some forecast layers (Clouds, Icing, Turbulence, Winds, Precipitation, Thunderstorms, CB/TS, MSL Pressure) are inherently three-dimensional.
+Some forecast layers (Clouds, Icing, Turbulence, Winds, Precipitation, Convective Activity, MSL Pressure) are inherently three-dimensional.
 A shared altitude bar appears in the top-right whenever you switch on a layer that needs one.
 Picking a level applies it to every active 3-D layer at once, which keeps cross-comparisons honest.

 |---|---|---|